langchain-ai/langchain-nextjs-template/README.md

 ## 🧱 Structured Output

-The second exapmle shows how to have a model return output according to a specific schema using OpenAI Functions.
+The second example shows how to have a model return output according to a specific schema using OpenAI Functions.
 Click the `Structured Output` link in the navbar to try it out:

 ![A streaming conversation between the user and an AI agent](/public/images/structured-output-conversations.png)